-Boyer said he is lucky to experience camaraderie off the court as well, among his classmates and faculty members in the DPT program.
-“I enjoy the day-to-day interaction, especially the open discussions that are encouraged among class members and professors that broaden the way we think about physical therapy issues,” he said.
+Boyer said was lucky to have experienced camaraderie off the court as well, among his classmates and faculty members in the DPT program.
+“I enjoyed the day-to-day interaction, especially the open discussions that were encouraged among class members and professors that broadened the way we think about physical therapy issues,” he said.

-Reflecting on his unique combination of athletic and academic experiences, Boyer said it will help him once he is a practicing physical therapist.
+Reflecting on his unique combination of athletic and academic experiences, Boyer said it would help him once he is a practicing physical therapist.